paulamartya25/detour_maniac.ai/README.md

 Pick your check-in date and trip duration (in nights).
 Set your target rate per room/night (INR) using the slider.
 Click generate and let detour_maniac.ai build your itinerary — complete with verified attractions, hotel picks, and a full cost breakdown.
+📸 Screenshots
+Destination Edit	Verified Attraction
+Trip settings sidebar with the "Explore Prayagraj" destination edit panel	Detail card for a verified nearby attraction with description

+(Replace the screenshot URLs at the top of this file with the hosted image links once uploaded to GitHub.)

+🗺️ Roadmap
+ Multi-city trip support
+ Downloadable PDF itinerary export
+ Currency conversion for international trips
+ User accounts to save past itineraries